-We demand that leaders of organizations who have numerous allegations of emotional and physical abuse and sexual violence to cease all organizing operations and step down from their positions of leadership.
+We demand that artists, business owners, leaders of organizations and anyone working with the public who have numerous allegations of emotional and physical abuse sexual violence and abuse of power to cease all organizing operations and step down from their positions of leadership.
 You are a danger to the community, especially to young women.

-We demand that this community take responsibility and divest from individuals, groups and organizations that have a well-documented history of covering up rape and abuse.
+We demand that this community take responsibility and divest from individuals, groups, businesses and organizations that have a well-documented history of covering up assault and abuse towards women and femmes.

-We demand that activists, politicians, policymakers and advocacy organizations use an intersectional gender and racial lens when developing policy platforms to ensure that comprehensive solutions to state violence are being built and that the myriad ways in which it impacts the lives of all Black people are addressed.
+We demand that activists, politicians, policymakers, business owners; clubs, restaurants, art spaces and advocacy organizations use an intersectional gender and racial lens when developing policy platforms to ensure that comprehensive solutions to violence are being built and that the myriad ways in which it impacts the lives of Black women and femmes are addressed.

-We demand activists, advocates and stakeholders gain skills to talk about the multiplicity of ways in which state violence affects all Black women and girls.
+We demand activists, politicians, advocates and stakeholders gain skills to talk about the multiplicity of ways in which state violence affects all Black women and girls.
 In so doing, stakeholders can move beyond a frame that highlights only killing.
-All Black women—transgender, non-transgender, and gender-nonconforming—must be included in this reconceptualization.
+All Black women and femmes must be included in this reconceptualization.

 We demand an end to the use of no-knock warrants.